VectorInstitute/FL4Health/vector-bootcamp-2025/src/repo_setup_guide.md

 In this section, you will create ssh keys on the Vector cluster in order to connect to the [Fl4Health](https://github.com/VectorInstitute/FL4Health) GitHub repository.
 You will need to add these ssh keys to your GitHub profile in order to clone the repository and access code.
 A similar process may be followed on your local machine to establish keys to clone the repository locally.

 ### Creating Your SSH Keys

 First, login to Vaughan (Vector cluster) over ssh using your login credentials (replace username with your own Vector username).
 If you are using Windows, use Windows PowerShell to run local commands, including the following one.
+An alternative for Windows is to use [git-bash](https://gitforwindows.org/).
 Otherwise, use Terminal.

 ```bash
 ssh username@v.vectorinstitute.ai